YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 In Royce’s model, “Waterfall” is a phase‑gated process with constant feedback between neighboring stages and reinforced by risk‑reduction practices.

 1. **Feedback loops between stages**: Each stage (requirements, design, implementation, verification, operations) reviews outputs from the next and can send work back for correction.
-Teams and departments are supposed to collaborate in order to surface errors and correct them early with lower costs.
+Teams and departments are supposed to collaborate to surface errors and correct them early at lower cost.

 2. **Preliminary program design**: Produce a high‑level architecture, module decomposition, interfaces, data flow, and performance budgets before completing full analysis to validate feasibility and guide detailed work.
 The point is to establish preliminary constraints and challenge them during analysis, which precedes the next phase.